8 Interesting Poems About Dogs You Need to Hear

 6. “Puppy and I” by A. A. Milne

-This famous poem is written by A. A. Milne, a novelist and poet who famously wrote the Winnie-the-Pooh stories.
+This famous poem was written by A. A. Milne, a novelist and poet who famously wrote the Winnie-the-Pooh stories.
 “Puppy and I” tells the story of a person who meets several characters on a walk one day.
 They all invite the author along to join them in their quests, and each time, they are turned down.
 Since the author chooses to only join the puppy, the poem speaks to the love that many people have for dogs.

 “I met a Puppy as I went walking;